Ploughfish

+Gymnodraco acuticeps, commonly known as the Plough Fish or Antarctic Dragonfish, is a benthic fish native to the Southern Ocean, particularly around the Antarctic Peninsula.
+Belonging to the family Nototheniidae, it is highly adapted to survive in the extreme cold of its habitat, typically found at depths ranging from 0 to 550 meters, though it is rarely observed below 50 meters.
+The name Gymnodraco is derived from the Greek words gymnos (meaning “bare” or “naked”) and draco (meaning “dragon”), which fittingly describe its dragon-like appearance and lack of scales.
+Its specific epithet, acuticeps, refers to its sharply pointed head, a distinctive feature that aids in identifying the species.
+This fish exhibits several remarkable adaptations, including antifreeze glycoproteins in its blood that prevent ice crystal formation, allowing it to thrive in subzero waters.
+As a benthic predator, it feeds on small invertebrates and plays a key role in maintaining the balance of the Antarctic benthic food web.

 Taxonomy

 The ploughfish was first formally described in 1902 by the Belgian-born British ichthyologist George Albert Boulenger with the type locality given as Cape Adare in Antarctica, Boulenger placed this species in a new monotypic genus Gymnodraco, it is still the only known species in that genus.
 The genus name is a compound of gymnos which means "bare" or "naked", a reference to the almost complete lack of scales on the body, and draco meaning "dragon" and is a common suffix used for notothenioid fish names.
 The specific name acuticeps means "pointed head" an allusion to the strongly depressed head with its sharply pointed snout.